 To cure winter squash and pumpkins, simply keep them at room temperature (around 70 degrees Fahrenheit) for 10 to 20 days.
 After curing, they should be transferred to a dry (60 to 70 percent relative humidity), cool (50 to 55 degrees) place.
 A basement or root cellar will do the trick for long-term storage.

 Because gourd family fruits provide so many benefits for chickens, it’s a good idea to plan on extras as well as store varieties suitable for long-term winter storage.

 “I collect as many as I can for storage, in addition to the ones we grow,” Garman says.
 “With proper storage in a root cellar, pumpkins will last for months.
 Otherwise, you can cook and puree the pumpkin flesh and store it in the freezer.”

 They are very frost sensitive and should not be sown outdoors until after the last spring frost.
 They thrive in warm, nutrient-rich soil.
 The warmer the soil, the faster they germinate, with the optimal temperature being between 75 and 95 degrees Fahrenheit.

 One popular way to grow them is to sow them in small hills consisting of thoroughly mixed loamy soil and composted manure.
-Hills should be spaced 4 to 6 feet apart and planted with four or five seeds at a depth of 1 to 3 inches.
+Space hills 4 to 6 feet apart and plant with four or five seeds at a depth of 1 to 3 inches.

 Summer squash, cucumbers and melons produce edible fruit 50 to 85 days after planting depending on the variety.
 They don’t store well so are best used when they ripen.
 Winter squash and pumpkins take between 80 and 105 days to mature.
 They make great candidates for long-term storage.

 You should cut fruit from the vine carefully, leaving 1 to 2 inches of stem attached, and take care not to damage or bruise the fruit.
 Immature, damaged or bruised fruit will not keep as long in storage and should be used first.

 In winter, squash and pumpkins help relieve boredom.
 By simply splitting whole fruits and placing them inside the chicken coop, you’ll provide your flock with exercise and something delicious to peck at.

-Finally, in summer, feed your chickens the seeds and pulp from any cucumbers or cantaloupe you clean out, and feed the leftover rinds from cantaloupe and watermelon.
-If you have excess zucchini, feed them those, too; the chickens will devour them.
+Finally, in summer, feed your chickens the seeds and pulp from any cucumbers or cantaloupe you clean out.
+And feed the leftover rinds from cantaloupe and watermelon.
+If you have excess zucchini, feed them those, too.
+The chickens will devour them.